conda-forge/conda-forge.github.io/src/conda_smithy.rst

 - the `yum_requirements.txt`;
 - the platform configuration (`skip` sections);
-- build issues that a feedstock config update will fix (follow us on gitter to know about those).
+- build issues that a feedstock config update will fix (follow us on gitter to know about those);
+- updates in the build matrix due to new versions of Python, NumPy, PERL, R, etc.